 Sign up to GoHenry

-If your kids and teens decide they want to save and earn towards their activities, the GoHenry app makes it easy for you and them to keep track of their savings.
+If your kids and teens decide they want to save and earn towards their activities, the GoHenry prepaid debit card for kids & app makes it easy for you and them to keep track of their savings.
 It's also a great way to keep them organised and motivated towards a goal that really means something to them.